 The most apparent difference in all the titles is in training.
-After completing an undergraduate degree in psychology, a person has to complete doctoral-level training in order to become a psychologist.
+After completing an undergraduate degree in psychology, a person has to complete doctoral-level training to become a psychologist.

-Counsellors and psychotherapists do not have to have an undergraduate degree in psychology and their training can be at diploma or undergraduate level, and some are at Master’s degree level.
+Counsellors and psychotherapists do not have to have an undergraduate degree in psychology; their training can be at a diploma or undergraduate level, and some are at Master’s degree level.

 A psychiatrist is a medical doctor who then specialises in psychiatry.
 Not all psychiatrists offer therapy.

 What is a psychologist?

 A psychologist is someone who has studied the brain, emotions and behaviour.
 Psychologists study how you think and interact with people.